2.2 Material Accounting Policies

 The functional and presentation currency of the Company is the Indian Rupee as it is the currency of the primary economic environment in which the Company operates.

-n.
-Foreign currency transactions and balances
+l) Foreign currency transactions and balances

-Foreign currency transactions related to the company and its branches are initially recorded at the rates prevailing on the date of the transaction.
+Foreign currency transactions related to the Company and its branches are initially recorded at the rates prevailing on the date of the transaction.
 At the balance sheet date, foreign currency monetary items are reported using the closing rate.
-Exchange gains and losses arising on settlement and restatement are recognised in the Statement of profit and loss.
+Exchange gains and losses arising on settlement and restatement are recognized in the Statement of profit and loss.
 Non-monetary items which are carried at historical cost denominated in foreign currency are reported using the exchange rate at the date of the transaction.

-o.
-Financial Instruments
+m) Financial Instruments

 Financial assets (excluding trade receivables) and liabilities are initially measured at fair value, i.e. transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value measured on initial recognition of financial asset or financial liability.
 Trade receivables that do not contain a significant financing component are measured at transaction price.

-(II) Subsequent classification and measurement
+II) Subsequent classification and measurement

-(i) Non-derivative financial assets
+i) Non-derivative financial assets

-(A) Financial assets at amortised cost
+A) Financial assets at amortized cost

-(a) the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and
+a) the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and

-(b) the contractual terms of financial assets give rise on specified dates that are solely payments of principal and interest on the principal amount outstanding.
+b) the contractual terms of financial assets give rise on specified dates that are solely payments of principal and interest on the principal amount outstanding.

-(B) Debt instruments at fair value through Other Comprehensive Income (FVTOCI)
+B) Debt instruments at fair value through Other Comprehensive Income (FVTOCI)

 Debt instruments are subsequently measured at fair value through other comprehensive income if the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows on specified dates that are solely payments of principal and interest on the principal amount outstanding and selling the financial asset.
-Company recognises interest income, impairment losses & reversals and foreign exchange gain/(loss) in statement of profit and loss.
-On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from equity to profit and loss.
-Interest earned is recognised under the effective interest rate (EIR) method.
+Company recognizes interest income, impairment losses & reversals and foreign exchange gain/(loss) in statement of profit and loss.
+On derecognition of the asset, cumulative gain or loss previously recognized in OCI is reclassified from equity to profit and loss.
+Interest earned is recognized under the effective interest rate (EIR) method.

-(C) Equity instruments at FVTOCI
+C) Equity instruments at FVTOCI

 All equity instruments are measured at fair value.
 Equity instruments held for trading is classified as FVTPL.
 For all other equity instruments, the Company may make an irrevocable election to present subsequent changes in the fair value in OCI.
 The Company makes such election on an instrument-by-instrument basis.
-If the Company decides to classify an equity instrument as FVTOCI, then all fair value changes on the instrument, excluding dividend are recognised in OCI.
+If the Company decides to classify an equity instrument as FVTOCI, then all fair value changes on the instrument, excluding dividend are recognized in OCI.
 On derecognition of the instrument the cumulative gain or loss is not reclassified to the statement of profit and loss, but will be transferred to retained earnings.

-(D) Financial assets at fair value through profit and loss (FVTPL)
+D) Financial assets at fair value through profit and loss (FVTPL)

-(ii) Non-derivative financial liability
+ii) Non-derivative financial liability

-(iii) Investment in subsidiaries
+iii) Investment in subsidiaries and joint ventures

-(iv) Derivative financial instrument
+iv) Derivative financial instrument

 The Company holds derivative financial instrument such as foreign exchange forward contracts and options contracts including a combination of purchased and written options to mitigate the risk of changes in exchange rates on foreign currency exposures and forecast transactions.
 The counterparty for these contracts is generally a bank.